GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Discussion and perspectives

 The computational speed, instead, is a major strength of GaLNets.
-This can depend on many factors including the performances of the hardware under use.
-However, to give a scale of the relative computing times, we have made a statistic of for individual galaxy from the 2DPHOT run, which takes a few seconds for the 2D fitting, and a similar time for the preliminary 2D fitting that 2DPHOT performs to determine the initial guess parameters (\citealt{LaBarbera_08_2DPHOT}).
+This can depend on many factors including the performance of the hardware underuse.
+However, to give a scale of the relative computing times, we have made a statistic for individual galaxy from the 2DPHOT run, which takes a few seconds for the 2D fitting, and a similar time for the preliminary 2D fitting that 2DPHOT performs to determine the initial guess parameters (\citealt{LaBarbera_08_2DPHOT}).
 As a comparison with another standard 2D fitting tool, we have checked the average performances of Galfit on a bunch of KiDS galaxies using the 2DPHOT parameters as a first guess and measured on average $\sim6$s/galaxy computing time.
 Even ignoring the time needed for the first guess step, the standard tools need the order of seconds to converge.
 On the other hand, we have seen that the CNNs need only $\sim0.04$s/galaxy running on standard CPUs and about a factor of 10 faster running on commercial GPUs on a laptop.
-I.e., the GaLNets can work at a speed which is a factor of $\sim$250 to 1\,500 with respect to standard tools, with a hardware which is about 4 times cheaper.
-If we include the necessary step of optimization of the initial guess parameters, which for the CNN is incorporated in the training step and is negligible in time for a billion galaxy sample, then the GaLNets are overall a further factor of 10 faster than the standard tools.
+I.e., the GaLNets can work at a speed which is a factor of $\sim$250 to 1\,500 with respect to standard tools, with hardware which is about 4 times cheaper.
+If we include the necessary of optimisation step of the initial guess parameters, which for the CNN is incorporated in the training step and is negligible in time for a billion galaxy sample, then the GaLNets are overall a further factor of 10 faster than the standard tools.

-With these exceptional computational capabilities, a billion galaxies in a ten of optical + near infrared bands, like the sample we will collect by combining Rubin/LSST, EUCLID and CSST, will be doable for GaLNets in a week time on a mid-sized GPU server.
-This makes GaLNets, as well as other similar ML tools (e.g. DeepLegato) a very promising solution for next generation large sky surveys.
+With these exceptional computational capabilities, a billion galaxies in a ten of optical + near-infrared bands, like the sample we will collect by combining Rubin/LSST, EUCLID and CSST, will be doable for GaLNets in a week's time on a mid-sized GPU server.
+This makes GaLNets, and other similar ML tools (e.g. DeepLegato) a very promising solution for the next generation large sky surveys.